zotroneneis/zotroneneis.github.io/_posts/2018-07-23-blog-post-day-1.md

               pet=('Hedwig', 'owl'))
 ```

 In this new class we use the method ```super``` to call the ```init``` method of the parent class.
 Then, we add new attributes to the class.
 These attributes will be specific to object instances of the ```Pupil``` class.
-A pupil has a few more attributes than a simple Hogwarts member.
+A pupil has more attributes than a simple Hogwarts member.
 For example, a pupil belongs to one of the Hogwarts houses and she/he started school in a specific year.
 Also, a pupil might own a pet.

-Furthermore, we add an attribute "_owl".
+Furthermore, we added an attribute "owl".
 This attribute will be used later.
 It contains all the classes a pupil might take.
-When creating a new pupil, she/he won't have passed any OWL yet.
+When creating a new pupil, she/he won't have passed any OWL (Ordinary Wizarding Level) yet.
 But this might change!

 ## Further reading: